adrienrougny/sbgntikz/README.md

 The directory `tikz-sbgn` should be copied to a directory where it can be found by the TeX engine:
 * in the directory of your TeX source file
-* in your local `texmf` directory, at `texmf/tex/generic/pgf/`.
-This directory is usually located at `/home/<user>/` under Linux, `/Users/Library/` under MacOS, and `C:/Users/<user>/` under Windows, but it can depend on your OS version and TeX distribution.
-Yout `texmf` directory can usually be found using the `kpsewhich -var-value=TEXMFHOME` command.
+* in your local `texmf` directory, at `texmf/tex/generic/pgf/tikz-sbgn`.
+The `texmf` directory is usually located at `/home/<user>/texmf/` under Linux, `/Users/Library/texmf` under MacOS, and `C:/Users/<user>/texmf` under Windows, but it can depend on your OS version and TeX distribution.
+Your `texmf` directory can sometimes be found using the `kpsewhich -var-value=TEXMFHOME` command.

 Ti*k*Z should already be installed within your TeX distribution.
 If not, you may download the latest build [here](http://www.texample.net/tikz/builds/).